 Official name: Republic of Turkey

-Location: Located in Southeastern Europe and Southwestern Asia.
-European (or the Balkan) Turkey is relatively small compared to the Asian part - the Anatolian Plateau, which is a large peninsula.
+Location: Turkey is located in Southeastern Europe and Southwestern Asia.
+European (or Balkan) Turkey is relatively small compared to the Asian part, the Anatolian Plateau, which is a large peninsula.

 Area: 780,580 sq. km (301,382 square miles) with a total coastline of 8,430 km (5,238 miles)

 Landscape: The Asian part of the country - Anatolia is a high hilly plateau with narrow coastal plains.
 Its northern part is covered by the Pontic and Köroğlu mountain ranges, the southern by Taurus Mountains.
 Eastern Turkey has a more mountainous landscape.
 The rivers Euphrates, Tigris and Aras spring there.
 Anatolia is surrounded by the Black Sea to the north, Aegean sea to the West and the Mediterranean sea to the south.
 The European part is covered by parts of Eastern Thrace plane and Strandzha mountain.
 It is separated by Anatolia (Asia Minor) by the Black Sea, Bosphorus, Marmara, Dardanelles and Aegean sea.
 The biggest town in Turkey is Istanbul, which steps on both continents.